 Industrial workforces are inherently exposed to risk.
 While health and safety standards continue to improve, mitigating dangers cannot be comprehensive.
 With workforce health and wellbeing a constant threat, costly insurance premiums and hefty fines are a reality, worker safety is an incredibly complex and ever evolving problem for health, safety, environmental and quality managers to solve.

 Bodytrak has been specifically designed to help address some of these challenges by reducing worker risk and mitigating severe injury or illness.
 Bodytrak is a precision, in-ear system that detects physiological abnormalities in real-time, allowing for faster intervention and preventing the chance of rapid health decline.
 Over time, Bodytrak can create cost saving as organizations can reduce the billions that is lost on fines, insurance premiums, litigation and long term sickness absence and lost productivity each year.

 Find out how Bodytrak can help your organisation’s health and safety processes and operations and reduce costs – contact us now today to arrange a meeting.

 For workers across a range of industries – from transport and logistics to construction, oil and gas, mining, energy and utilities – health and safety risks are part of everyday life.
-Common hazards in a typical industrial workplace may include: working from height, movement of vehicles, personal protective clothing causing heat stress, operation of and noise from plant machinery, and slips, trips and falls.
+Common hazards in a typical industrial workplace may include: working from height, movement of vehicles, personal protective clothing causing heat stress, operational noise from plant machinery, and slips, trips, and falls.
 There are also risks associated with external environments, such as elevated temperature and confined and poorly ventilated surroundings.

 Impact on health